Sterile neutrino portals to Majorana dark matter: effective operators and UV completions: Boltzmann equations: comparison to the standard approach

-From Eqs.~\eqref{eq:BEqs_1}--\eqref{eq:BEqs_3} it should be noted the inclusion of other particles, $\sigma$ and $N$, as evolving in temperature, so they can abandon the equilibrium like the DM.
+From Eqs.~\eqref{eq:BEqs_1}--{\eqref{eq:BEqs_4}} it should be noted the inclusion of other particles, $\sigma$ and $N$, as evolving in temperature, so they can abandon the equilibrium like the DM.
 This feature was seen to be more significant when $N$ and/or $\sigma$ and the DM start to become non-relativistic at nearly the same temperature, so for similar masses.
-Then it tends to make the freeze-out happen earlier.\footnote{This was also noticed for the Model A1 in Refs.~\cite{Bandyopadhyay:2018qcv,Tang:2016sib}} This is shown in the plot when the three lines depart from zero for $m_\chi \sim m_\sigma$ or when the brown line does so for $m_\chi \sim m_N$.
+Then it tends to make the freeze-out happen earlier.\footnote{This was also noticed for the Model A1 in Refs.~\cite{Bandyopadhyay:2018qcv,Tang:2016sib}.} This is shown in the plot when the three lines depart from zero for $m_\chi \sim m_\sigma$ or when the brown line does so for $m_\chi \sim m_N$.
+Indeed, the latter feature is present only in the right panel of Fig.~\ref{fig:ratios_omegas}, where $m_N = 100$~GeV is relatively close to $m_\chi$.

 Moreover, the addition of decay widths allows for the production/decay of $N$ from/to SM particles, and the decays of $\sigma$ to $\chi$ and $N$.
 This would produce, in contrast, the opposite effect by making the particles follow the equilibrium for longer if the decaying particle is not excessively Boltzmann suppressed.
 This can be noticed by the fact that the grey line is closer to zero than the orange line.
-In conclusion, the deviation of the full BEqs' result from the STD is below the $10$\,\% in almost all of the parameter space, except for $m_\chi \sim m_\sigma$ and $m_\chi \sim m_N$.
+In conclusion, the deviation of the full BEqs' result from the STD is below 5\,\% (10\,\%) in almost all of the parameter space for $m_N = 2~(100)$~GeV, except for $m_\chi \sim m_\sigma$ ($m_\chi \sim m_{\sigma},\,m_N$).